Click on the image to enlarge the map

 - Distance Education and E-Learning

 - Arctic Coastal Communities for Sustainability

 - World Images of Indigenous Peoples of the North

-UArctic also offers a range of research resources to member institutions to facilitate research activities and collaboration.
+UArctic also offers member institutions a range of research resources to facilitate research activities and collaboration.
 Resources include:

 - UArctic Atlas — a visual and geographic overview of the Arctic region, including its physical environment and socio-cultural life.

-- Snowy OWL Talks — videos based on public presentations by inspirational leaders, expect to serve as general information as well as supplementary course material for students studying in or about the North.
+- Snowy OWL Talks — videos based on public presentations by inspirational leaders that serve as general information and supplementary course material for students studying in or about the North.

 How to Get Involved